teimilola/SimpleTweets/README.md

 ## Notes

--I had some challenges formatting the relative time to twitter format.
+- I had some challenges formatting the relative time to twitter format.
 But I eventually adopted a working solution.

 ## Open-source libraries used